stuwilmur/micro-table/API.md

 1. add a column for rainfall calculated in millimetres;
 2. sort the data by the new value of rainfall in millimetres.

-Construction of models that apply multiple transformations is done by *chaining* methods:
+Construction of models that apply multiple transformations is done by *chaining* transformations when defining a model:
 ```javascript
 const result5 = model()
   .calc()